Immigration Physical Exams

 If you need vaccinations or if your records are not complete, you may choose to have blood tests that will indicate whether you are immune to specific diseases (additional fee will apply).

-- Anyone 2 years of age or older must have a tuberculin skin test (TST).
+Anyone 2 years of age or older must have a Quantiferon test.
 If evidence of TB is found, a chest X-ray is required (additional fee will apply).

 Depending on the results of required tests or other parts of the exam, you might be asked to return to the clinic at a later date.